-Francis Field is the hub of St. Augustine's special events activities, with many of the city's major festivals held in this large open space on W. Castillo Dr.
+Francis Field is the hub of St. Augustine's special events activities, with many of the city's major festivals held in this large open space on West Castillo Drive.

 Located next to the City of St. Augustine's Downtown Parking Facility, Francis Field was originally home to the amateur baseball team, the St. Augustine Saints.
 It was named after Frederick G. Francis, a co-owner of the team and an accomplished athlete himself.